 Applicants must register in OJP's Grants Management System (GMS) prior to submitting an application for this funding opportunity.
 Select the "Apply Online" button associated with the solicitation title.
-(See "How to Apply," page 19.)
-All registrations and applications are due by 8:00 p.m. eastern time on July 9, 2013.
+See the "How to Apply" section on page 20 for more details.
+All registrations and applications are due by 8:00 p.m. eastern time on June 10, 2014.
 (See "Deadlines: Registration and Application," page 4.)